fcrepo-exts/fcrepo-camel-toolbox/README.md

 Fcrepo Component
 ================

-The *fcrepo:* component provides access to external Fedora4 resources.
+The **fcrepo:** component provides access to external Fedora4 resources.

 URI format
 ----------

     fcrepo:hostname[:port][/resourceUrl][?options]

-By default this uses port 80.
+By default this endpoint connects to fedora repositories on port 80.

 FcrepoEndpoint Options
 -----------------------